rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	   ```sh
 	    $ cd /home/ubuntu
 	    $ mvn clean install -U -DskipTests=true -DskipUICleanup=true -Djacoco.skip=true -DskipPMD -Dmaven.test.skip=true -Dcheckstyle.skip

 	   ```

+	  -  **Note : when we try to build jar of sdc-sdc-distribution-client-1.4.1 version then in case  created name of jar sdc-sdc-distribution-client-1.4.0.jar . so rename this sdc-sdc-distribution-client-1.4.0.jar with sdc-sdc-distribution-client-1.4.0.jar **

      - **Note : do same things for different version of sdc-distribution-client .jar**

 ## List Information of CCI Repositories